makerbit/microbit-stub/README.md

-# microbit-stub
+# micro:bit Stub API

-A stub API for the micro:bit for coding micropython in IDEs with
+This is intended as a tool for enabling autocompletion of micro:bit micropython in IDEs.

+It was compiled by hand from the Scintilla autocompletion data in mu-editor/mu (as of 456943).
+I have saved a copy of that file in `/ref` to make updating easier.